palapav/Pure-AlphaZero-Connect4/README.md

 # Pure-AlphaZero-Connect4
-An implementation of Google DeepMind's AlphaZero for Connect4 via PyTorch
+An implementation of Google DeepMind's AlphaZero Algorithm using PyTorch and tested with Connect4

+More testing coming soon!